EugenePau/yahoo-finance-scraper/README.md

 You can use this tool to:

-Retrieve stock prices, volumes, and trends.
+-Retrieve stock prices, volumes, and trends.
-Collect financial news headlines.
+-Collect financial news headlines.
-Store data efficiently for further analysis.
+-Store data efficiently for further analysis.
+-Combine with my another project 'GDG_stock_tech_analysis' to form an automated real-time stock analysis system

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 🚀 Features